graphery/graphane-ai/CONTRIBUTING.md

 ---

-Thank you for contributing to GRAPHANE!
+Thank you for contributing to GRAPHANE AI Assistant!

 ```